 As discussed above, a label is an identifier that appears as part of a particular statement.
-In general, the label is given a value determined by the type of statement that generates machine code or reserves memory space (for example, a MOV instruction or a DS pseudo operation), then the label is given the value of the program address that it labels.
+In general, the label is given a value determined by the type of statement that it precedes.
+If the label appears in a statement that generates machine code or reserves memory space (for example, a MOV instruction or a DS pseudo operation), then the label is given the value of the program address that it labels.
 If the label precedes an EQU or SET, then ASM gives the label the value that results from evaluating the operand field.
 Except for the SET statement, an identifier can label only one statement.